na-cho-dev/cli-notes-app/README.md

 ### Commands

-- `-add-note "Title"` : Add a new note.
+- `-create "Title"` : Add a new note.
 The body will be entered in your editor.
 - `-edit N[:new_title]` : Edit note at index N (1-based).
 Optionally provide a new title.
 - `-del N` : Delete note at index N.
-- `-favorite N` : Mark note at index N as favorite.
+- `-favorite N[:true]` : Mark note at index N as favorite.
 - `-list` : List all notes, favorites first.
+- `-select N` : List one note..

 ### Example